pibico/appointment_booking/README.md

 ## Appointment Booking

-App based on Frame Framework for Booking Appointments
+App based on Frame Framework for Booking Appointments only valid for version 11

 #### License